apecloud/kubeblocks/docs/user_docs/cli/kbcli_kubeblocks_install.md

       --set-file stringArray         Set values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)
       --set-json stringArray         Set JSON values on the command line (can specify multiple or separate values with commas: key1=jsonval1,key2=jsonval2)
       --set-string stringArray       Set STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
-      --timeout duration             Time to wait for installing KubeBlocks, such as --timeout=10m (default 5m0s) --tolerations strings          Tolerations for Kubeblocks, such as '"dev=true:NoSchedule,large=true:NoSchedule"' --topology-keys stringArray    Topology keys for affinity -f, --values strings               Specify values in a YAML file or a URL (can specify multiple) --version string               KubeBlocks version
+      --timeout duration             Time to wait for installing KubeBlocks, such as --timeout=10m (default 30m0s) --tolerations strings          Tolerations for Kubeblocks, such as '"dev=true:NoSchedule,large=true:NoSchedule"' --topology-keys stringArray    Topology keys for affinity -f, --values strings               Specify values in a YAML file or a URL (can specify multiple) --version string               KubeBlocks version
       --wait                         Wait for KubeBlocks to be ready, including all the auto installed add-ons.
+It will wait for a --timeout period (default true)
+      --wait-addons                  Wait for auto installed add-ons.
 It will wait for a --timeout period (default true)
 ```

 ### Options inherited from parent commands